 Large spaces lend themselves to mixed motifs and pattern scale, although maintaining consistency with color is crucial to ensure a cohesive final aesthetic.

 Because this room is so generous in scale, I chose high contrasts between upholstery fabrics.
 A glass top table with a whimsical and elegant silhouette allows the eye to meander over the patterned heirloom carpet.
 In a large room and open floor plan, a patterned rug can be a grounding element to help delineate the primary hub from the related areas.

 In the front hall, which was zoned for additional seating and occasional use for temporary bar service, I flanked a beautiful alter table with a pair of ottomans in a dynamic flame stitch motif.
 The ottomans are generous enough for extra seating and fit easily into the larger area during parties.
 Their fabric is repeated elsewhere, detailing the arms and base of a statement wing chair that grounds the front corner of the main grouping.

 Large rooms come with their own challenges, but by using furnishings to establish zones, even a vast area can be transformed into a comfortable and livable heart of the home.
-In my next blog in the Design Solutions series, I'll tackle the opposite problem: how to furnish a smaller space for optimal comfort while creating a sense of greater space.
+In my first post in the Design Solutions series, I tackled the opposite problem: how to furnish a smaller space for optimal comfort while creating a sense of greater space.